Rickaym/manim-sideview/README.md

 ### How do I open the gallery?
 1. Open the command palette using `Shift + Command + P (Mac)` / `Ctrl + Shift + P`
-2. Use the command `Manim: Open MObject Gallery`
+2. Use the command `Manim: Open Mobject Gallery`

 You can place the cursor at the desired location and click the image of the manim object to insert the code into a Python file or Jupyter Notebook!